tldr-pages/tldr/pages/linux/handlr.md

 > Manage your default applications.
 > More information: <https://github.com/chmln/handlr>.

-- Open a URL in the default application:
+- Open an URL in the default application:

 `handlr open {{https://example.com}}`